Our Indispensable Guide to Briquettes

 This is how much ash is left in the ash pan when you clean the fire out.
 Virgin timber briquettes that have had the bark removed produce much less ash than traditional logs.
 Some of our briquettes are as low as 0.28% ash.
 Bracken briquettes, as a comparison, are 4-7% ash.

 However, some bark in the mix can add to the calorific value and lots of bark in a briquette can help retain heat in your stove for longer periods and even overnight.
 Our pure RUF Bark bricks are about 4% ash and can burn up to 12 hours.
 Bark contains more silica than cleaned timber and it is the silica that creates ash.

 Ash from pure wood-burning is a great source of potash for your garden, so it can be safely added to the compost bin.
 Just make sure it’s completely cold first!

 Moisture content: How much water is in the briquette?

 Wood briquettes generally have a water content (moisture content) of under 10%.
 Most high quality briquettes are dried down to under 6%.

 Traditional logs, by comparison, are considered suitable for burning when below 20% and most winter purchased logs are around 30% moisture content.
 That’s a lot of water to evaporate, and a very expensive way to buy water.

-Generally, the drier the better, as combustion goes to generate heat rather than to drive off moisture prior to the fuel being able to produce any heat for you.
-However, dry but poorly compacted briquettes burn too fast and can be poor value as compared to densely compacted but necessarily more expensive briquettes.
+Generally, the drier the better.
+Combustion goes to generate heat rather than to drive off moisture before the fuel can start producing heat for you.
+However, dry but poorly compacted briquettes burn too fast.
+Although they’re often cheap, it’s poor value compared to densely compacted but necessarily more expensive briquettes.